turkia/turkia.github.io/_posts/2015-07-22-oracle-named-parameters-library.markdown

 categories: clojure oracle spring
 ---

 JDBC does not support named parameters in SQL queries.
 However, support for them has been implemented in [Spring framework][spring].
 This library implements a simple way to use this feature from Clojure with Oracle database.
 Only queries are supported.
+The library can be found [here][github].

 {% highlight clojure %}
 (ns oracle-namedparam-test.core